mendhak/gpslogger/assets/text/faq/faq05-what-units.md

 ![imperial](images/18imperial.png)

+When logging to file, the units are always in **SI units** - meters and seconds.

-The imperial units are only for display purposes and nothing else.
-However, when logging, the units are always in **SI units** - meters and seconds.
+Any imperial units are only for display purposes and nothing else.
+The same applies for times and distances which may appear as *km/h* or *m/s* - these are purely for display.